hove-io/navitia/documentation/slate/source/includes/welcome.md

 get a token here <http://navitia.io/register/>

 #### Second step,

 Go to the API.
-The simpliest way is to use [firefox browser](#http://www.getfirefox.com) and a json viewer extension like [JSON-DataView](#https://addons.mozilla.org/en-us/firefox/addon/json-dataview)
+The simpliest way is to use a web browser.
+Our humble opinion is that [firefox browser](#http://www.getfirefox.com) and a json viewer extension like [JSON-DataView](#https://addons.mozilla.org/en-us/firefox/addon/json-dataview) is a good setup.

 #### Third step,
 use the token : if you use a modern web browser, you only have to **paste it** in the **user name area**,